 Please contact us at email@example.com in order to confirm the analysis data found in a certificate.

 The curve compares a degree to all other degree types earned at different universities in the same study field.
 The further to the right a degree is positioned, the better the assessment of that degree relative to others within that subject area.
 Results are shown as percentiles.
-A degree could for example be among the top 10% of all degrees earned in mechanical engineering in Germany.
+A degree could for example be among the top 10% of all degrees earned in mechanical engineering in the UK.

 The CASE Score enables the comparison of all applicants across different institutions, study fields, degree types and graduation years.
 The CASE algorithm is designed to factor all this information in and to produce a score that is as predictive as possible of a candidate's academic ability.
 For this the methods used for the CASE Subject Score is extended to all British higher education graduates.
 The resulting ranking allows the direct comparison of all of your applicants.

 The figure presents the degree's CASE Score relative to all graduates in the UK, irrespective of their subject area.
 The curve is identical for all degrees that are being analyzed, only the relative position changes depending on the individual score.
 The interpretation of the figure is identical to the previous figure: points to the left of the degree represent worse scores, whereas points to the right represent better scores.
 The curve itself is based on several million data points, which are graphically represented using a kernel density function.